iusamaaziz/DonationBox/README.md

 ## Next Steps

 The core DonationBox microservices system is now complete and fully functional!
-All five services (AuthService, DonationService, DonorService, PaymentService, and ApiGateway) are implemented and ready for production use.
+All six services (AuthService, CampaignService, DonationService, DonorService, PaymentService, and ApiGateway) are implemented and ready for production use.

 Future development will focus on enhancing the system with additional capabilities: